 - Medium sized battery powered lantern.
 This is a buy that we just recently acquired.
 Before, when the power would go out we'd all be scrambling around.
 "Where did I leave those candles?"
 "Who has the matches?"
 "Little ones...don't get too close."
 Now we keep a LED lantern in our kitchen.
 There's no question as to where it is or if it's on its last wick.
 Very handy.

 - Good walking shoes.
 A must.
 If you have a favorite pair of walking shoes buy an extra pair or two.
 They get used.
-I used to think only kids wore shoes out, but in Ecuador we all wear our shoes out.
-And a good, comfy pair is a life saver.
+I used to think only kids wore shoes out, but in Ecuador we all wear our shoes out and fast!
+A good, comfy pair of shoes is a life saver.
 For places where it rains frequently some good plastic shoes, like Crocs, can be great since they don't fall apart easily even after being wet repeatedly.

 - Small electronics.
 Most things are pretty cheap in Ecuador.
 Electronics is one major exception.
 Not only are they a little behind on the newest and greatest, but the prices are high.
 Laptop computers, tablets and cell phones are especially high.
 Bring one from home.